hyperledger/identus-docs/documentation/docs/concepts/trust-frameworks.md

 A Trust/Governance Framework does govern an ecosystem.
 An example in practice today is a medical board.
 In the United States, states delegate responsibility to various authorities.
 For example, a state medical board inherits its authority from the state, typically via law or regulation.
 In a digital world, the state could issue the medical board a verifiable credential that is presentable and verifiable.

-This board consists of legal experts and practicing attorney's this board agrees collectively to determine what qualifies a person to be a lawyer in that state.
-This board issues a law license or a verifiable credential to the attorney.

-The attorney can then present that document or verifiable credential to clients, law firms, etc., for verification.

 ## Trust registry

-A trust registry exists because a Trust/Governance Framework creates and manages it.
+A trust registry exists because a Trust Authority implements and manages a Trust/Governance Framework.
 Its sole purpose is to make a transparent trail of trusted issuers and, in some cases, verifiers.
 Trust registries not only establish a mechanism to verify issuers and their authority, but it also keeps blockchain transactions to a minimum, keeping costs down.

 > **Note:** Repositories are the best candidate for distributing a single source of truth across many sources and maintaining transparency.
 Another benefit of the repository is that the Trust/Governance Framework could have its governing rules and processes published, maintain a versioning history, and efficiently distribute updates.